 People with disabilities who are ALICE live in households of varying size and composition, both of which impact financial stability.
-Overall, people with disabilities tend to live in smaller households.
-The most common household size for people with disabilities in the U.S. in 2019 was two people (compared to four among people without disabilities).
+Overall, people with disabilities in Connecticut tend to live in smaller households.
+The most common household size for people with disabilities in Connecticut in 2019 was two people (compared to four among people without disabilities).

-Although people with disabilities age 18-64 were much less likely to be employed (39%) compared to people without disabilities (79%), most people with disabilities in this age group lived with at least one working household member (60%).
+Although people with disabilities age 18-64 in Connecticut were much less likely to be employed (44%) compared to people without disabilities (81%), most people with disabilities in this age group lived with at least one working household member (60%).

-In 2019 there were 14.7 million children living in a household where someone had a disability, and 62% were below the ALICE Threshold.
-When a parent or guardian had a disability, the share of children below the Threshold rose to 65%.
+In 2019, there were 125,160 children in Connecticut living in a household where someone had a disability, and 58% were below the ALICE Threshold.
 Children with disabilities who lived with two adults were more likely to be financially stable than children living with a single parent or guardian.
-Despite this, even in households with two working adults, 36% of children with disabilities were below the ALICE Threshold.
-When only one out of two adults worked, the rate increased to 67%.
-Children with disabilities who lived in a household with a single working parent or guardian were even more likely to be below the Threshold (at 78%).
-And for all of these household worker compositions, rates of financial hardship were higher for children with disabilities than for children without disabilities.
+Despite this, even in households with two working adults, 35% of children with disabilities were below the ALICE Threshold.
+When only one out of two adults worked, the rate increased to 74%.
+Children with disabilities who lived in a household with a single working parent or guardian were even more likely to be below the Threshold (85%).

-Overall, people with disabilities were more likely than people without disabilities to live alone.
-Nearly 9 million people with disabilities in the U.S. lived alone in 2019.
-People with disabilities who lived alone were more likely to be below the ALICE Threshold (67%) than people with disabilities who lived with one or more other people (47%).
+Overall, people with disabilities in Connecticut were more likely than people without disabilities to live alone.
+Nearly 104,000 people with disabilities in Connecticut lived alone in 2019.
+People with disabilities who lived alone were more likely to be below the ALICE Threshold (67%) than people with disabilities who lived with one or more other people (41%).

-Seniors (age 65+) lived alone at even higher rates than people age 18-64 (27% vs. 11%).
-And seniors with disabilities living alone were more likely to be below the ALICE Threshold (66%) than seniors with disabilities living with one or more other people (41%).
+Seniors (65+) lived alone at even higher rates than people age 18-64 in Connecticut (28% vs.11%).
+Yet seniors with disabilities living alone were twice as likely to be below the ALICE Threshold (65%) as seniors with disabilities living with one or more other people (33%).

-People With Disabilities by Household Financial Status and Key Demographics, U.S., 2019
+People With Disabilities by Household Financial Status and Key Demographics, CT, 2019